renatolinsdigital/javascript-functions/README.md

 # Javascript functions - Essential notes by Renato Lins

-JavaScript functions empower developers by providing the ability to package and reuse code chunks, playing a pivotal role in creating sleek, organized, and efficient projects.
-In this guide, I'll outline some essential notes about JavaScript functions that contribute to a better understanding of the language.
+JavaScript functions make up the essential 20% of code knowledge that brings about 80% of effectiveness in using the language.
+They empower developers by letting them bundle and reuse code, acting as the key element in creating projects that are not just functional but also neat, well-organized, and super efficient.
+In this guide, I'll share some essential points about JavaScript functions that might help in understanding the language better and serve as the foundation for good coding practices.

 ### 1. Function Parameters and Arguments